 - Unlawful sexual contact with the patient by a staff member

-Datix CIMS should be used by hospital and community health service staff to notify the Chief Psychiatrist of:
+Datix CIMS should be used by public hospital and community mental health service staff to notify the Chief Psychiatrist of:

 - All deaths of mental health patients that may be related to clinical care.